 Whether we are reading a beloved classic novel or an emotionally-charged self-help guide, we can all benefit from the healing power of books.

-Purpose of bibliotherapy
+The Purpose of Reading

-Bibliotherapy is an emerging therapeutic practice that uses reading and writing to help individuals address various emotional, psychological and mental health issues.
+Bibliotherapy is an emerging therapeutic practice that uses reading and writing therapy to help individuals address various emotional, psychological and mental health issues.

 When implemented correctly, it can be an incredibly effective method for helping people to work through difficult experiences, navigate challenging situations, and effectively manage their emotions.